Bayesian measures of leverage and influence: Notation

 \subsection{Normal linear model}

-None of the diagnostics discussed in this article depend on simplyfing assumptions such as linearity.
+None of the diagnostics discussed in this article depend on simplifying assumptions such as linearity.
 Nevertheless, it can be helpful to illustrate how measures of leverage and influence behave in simple models.
-This will be done throughout the text with the normal-normal linear model.
+This will be done with the normal-normal linear model.

-For simplicity, the residual variance $\sigma^2$ is assumed known.
-The non-informative limiting prior is obtained when the largest eigenvalue of the prior precision $\Psi$ tends to zero.
-Under this limit, the posterior expectation of $\btheta$ coincides with the maximum likelihood estimate $\widehat{\btheta}$.
+where the variance $\sigma^2$ is assumed known.
+The non-informative limiting prior is obtained as the largest eigenvalue of the prior precision $\Psi$ tends to zero.
+Under this limit, the posterior expectation $\overline{\btheta} = \rE(\btheta \mid \bY)$ coincides with the maximum likelihood estimate $\widehat{\btheta}$.

 Let $X$ be the design matrix, an $n \times p$ matrix such that row $i$ is $\bx^T_i$.
-Then the fitted values for $\Yvec$ are defined by $\overline{Y} = \rE_{\btheta}(X \btheta \mid \Yvec) = H \Yvec$, where $H$ is the hat matrix
+Then the fitted values for $\Yvec$ are defined by $\overline{Y} = X \overline{\btheta} = H \Yvec$, where $H$ is the {\em hat matrix}

 The diagonal elements of the hat matrix $h_{11} \ldots h_{nn}$ are the hat-values which are the frequentist measures of leverage for each observation since $\partial \overline{Y}_i/\partial Y_i = h_{ii}$.